 Barefoot College turns the school model on its head by teaching illiterate adult women and men useful hands-on skills like basic dentistry and medical care and how to build low-tech solar panels.
 What new learning structures could we create if we moved beyond the one-size-fits all model and really looked at the skills and knowledge that would enhance people's lives?

 Edward Carr: Delivering Development

-In this interview, Carr challenges current thinking about “development,” and tells how his work in Africa led him to realize that, “My understanding of what poverty meant was garbage….
+In this interview, Carr challenges current thinking about “development,” and tells how his research in Ghana led him to realize that, “My understanding of what poverty meant was garbage….
 We are fundamentally misunderstanding what’s happening for most people living in rural areas in the developing world.”